IBM/virtualhelpdesk/doc/source/Container.md

 * Before you continue to the next step, verify that the deployment of your worker node is complete.

 ```
-ibmcloud ks workers <cluster_name_or_ID>
+ibmcloud ks workers $CLUSTER_NAME
 ```

-> When your worker node is finished provisioning, the status changes to Ready or Deployed, and you can start binding IBM Cloud services.
+> When your worker node is finished provisioning, the status changes to Ready, and you can start binding IBM Cloud services.

 * Set the Kubernetes environment variable KUBECONFIG to work with your cluster: